The retaliation of the police and the inequality they were seen as upholding made many in Australian identify with Ned Kelly.

 Through this document, Kelly earned his place as a folk hero, but he would not earn his mythical status until his final showdown the next year.

-In 1880, Kelly was still on the run and had recently killed Aaron Sherritt, a police informant who had ratted on him.
+In 1880, Kelly was still on the run and had recently killed Aaron Sherritt, a police informant who he suspected of informing law enforcement on him.
 After this latest murder, he was sure the police would be sending reinforcements by train to apprehend him.

 Anticipating this action, Kelly and his gang took over the small town of Glenrowan and forced local railroad workers to destroy the tracks near the town.
 The gang held the 62 inhabitants of Glenrowan hostage in the town’s hotel, where they let their captives drink and play games.